-The chart has been designed to help an educator explore diverse texts that can supplement or replace traditional texts.
+The chart was designed to help educators explore diverse texts that can supplement texts traditionally found in the classroom.
 On the chart, there are common themes and texts taught in the secondary English Language Arts classroom.
 For each common theme or traditional text, there are diverse texts with similar themes.
 The diverse population represented in the book is also listed.
 In the Book Info column, the link provided leads to a summary of the book (in the case of the two short stories and one essay, the link leads to a copy of the text).
 The abbreviations for Genre and Grade Level are as follows: